salilab/imp/doc/manual/swig.md

       IMP_SWIG_VALUE(IMP::module_namespace, ClassName, ClassNames);

-- then there should be a number of `\%include` lines, one per header file in the module which exports a class or function to Python.
+- then there should be a number of `%%include` lines, one per header file in the module which exports a class or function to Python.
 The header files must be in order such that no class is used before a declaration for it is encountered (SWIG does not do recursive inclusion)
-- finally, any templates that are to be exported to SWIG must have a `\%template` call.
+- finally, any templates that are to be exported to SWIG must have a `%%template` call.
 It should look something like

       namespace IMP {
         namespace module_namespace {